 Lana Saal holds a Doctorate in Educational Leadership, Master’s in Health, and Bachelor’s in Nutrition; Certified Wellness Practitioner (CWP) through the National Wellness Institute and certifications as Master Certified Health Education Specialist (MCHES) through the National Commission for Health Education Credentialing; and Certified Tobacco Treatment Specialist (CTTS).
 Lana is a speaker, author, and inspirer of happier healthier humans and a lifelong learner with 25 years of expertise in Health Promotion and Worksite Wellness.
 Dedicated to her profession to positively impact the lives of others, Lana has a passion for leading and inspiring others, through a combination of education and meaningful motivation, to make a positive difference.
 Lana has held several volunteer leadership positions on many boards within her community.
 She has been a leader volunteer extensively with the American Cancer Society and Making Strides Against Breast Cancer for 15 years locally and at the state level.
 Dr. Saal has served on the NWI Academic Program Accreditation Council on Wellness Accreditation and Education from 2010 – 2018, holding the position of Chairperson from 2013 on.
 In 2017 she was elected into the NWI Circle of Leadership, and currently serves on the NWI Membership Committee as well.

-Bridgette Stewart is a senior lecturer and program coordinator for the Health and Community Wellness degree at the University of West Georgia and serves as the Founder and Director of the Wolf Wellness Lab.
+Bridgette Stewart is Chief Wellness Officer for the Health and Community Wellness degree at the University of West Georgia and serves as the Founder and Director of the Wolf Wellness Lab.
 She is a passionate health and wellness professional with over 15 years of experience in curriculum and wellness-initiative development.
 She uses her knowledge and experience as a health coach and worksite wellness specialist to develop programs for students, faculty, staff, and the local community to improve their overall well-being.
 Over the last ten years, she has served in numerous leadership positions and on boards of directors across the Southeast.
 From 2015-2016, she served as president of her state health association.
 From 2011-2012, she served on the board of directors for Southern District Shape America.
 She served as the chair of NWI’s Council on Wellness Certification Excellence and in 2018 was inducted into NWI’s Circle of Leadership.
 Bridgette continues to educate countless future professionals, organizations, and community members through presentations, initiatives, and service-learning projects.
 Currently, she volunteers her time as the co-chair of the physical activity committee of the Get Healthy Live Well Coalition in Carrollton, Georgia, which is one of 12 finalists for the Robert Wood Johnson Culture of Health Community award.
 She also volunteers her time as a lifestyle coach for the CDC’s Diabetes Prevention Program.
 Bridgette looks forward to shaping professional development for wellness professionals across the country.

 Along with starting her law firm, the Center for Health and Wellness Law, LLC, almost 5 years ago, Barbara Zabawa has also started the nonprofit Wellness Compliance Institute (WCI).
 Thus far, WCI has created standards of conduct for wellness professionals as well as brokers.
-These standards are essential to ethical and legal wellness practice.
+These standards are essential to an ethical and legal wellness practice.
 Barbara has presented at the National Wellness Conference on workplace wellness compliance issues for the last four years.
 As a Clinical Assistant Professor at the University of Wisconsin Milwaukee, she has conducted research on the use of incentives in workplace wellness programs, and whether those incentives are perceived as complying with the requirement that information collection is “voluntary” under the Americans with Disabilities Act (ADA).